jakeqaverch/Engagement-Survey/README.md

 | 5      | 633   | 0.633      |
 | % Positive || 100          |

+- The sentiment on this question is positive with 100% of respondents answering positively.
+- This is a very good sign for overall manager support.

 ## I feel recognized for my contributions.

 | Number | Count | Proportion |